nccgroup/DetectWindowsCopyOnWriteForAPI/README.md

 Running
 -------------

-The below is an example where we have patched the ETWPrint function
+The below is an example where we have patched the EtwEventWrite function

 ```
 x64\Release>d-cow.exe